oceanlau/garbage/InformationRetrieval/ad_hoc_retrieval.md

     -   Precision: fraction of retrieved docs that are relevant = P(relevant|retrieved).
 Recall: fraction of relevant docs that are retrieved = P(retrieved|relevant).
 F1 score = 2P\*R/(P+R)

-    -   Presion@K: fraction of relevant docs in top K results.
+    -   Precision@K: fraction of relevant docs in top K results.
 Mean Average Precision: first get averge of P@K from 1st to Kth result of multiple queries then do another averge.
 Similarly we have Recall@K. By looking at the recall and precision of 1st to Kth result we can draw a Precision-recall graph.

     -   Reciprocal Score: considering the first relevalant result, it scores 1/K if at position K. Mean reciprocal rank: averge over multiple queries.

 -   Non Binary Assessments:

     -   Discounted Cumulative Gain: given relevance socre [0, r] r > 2 of each result.
-Cumulative Gain at rank n is r_1 + r_2 + ... + r_n.
-Discounted Cumulative Gain is r_1 + r_2/log2 + r_3/log3 ... rn/logn
+Cumulative Gain at rank n is $$r_1 + r_2 + ... + r_n$$.
+Discounted Cumulative Gain is $$r_1 + r_2/\log 2 + r_3/\log 3 ... r_n/\log n$$

     -   Normalized Discounted Cumulative Gain: Normalize DCG at rank n by the DCG value at rank n of the ideal ranking, which would first return the documents with the highest relevance level, then the next highest relevance level, etc. Normalization useful for contrasting queries with varying numbers of relevant results.